filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sealing-pipeline/index.md

 toc: true
 ---

 When you provide storage capacity to the Filecoin network (either as Committed Capacity or as Storage Deals), you need to create _sealed sectors_.
-Sealing is required convert the data sectors into a form which can provide the cryptographic proofs that demonstrate ongoing storage over time (Proof-of-SpaceTime).
+Sealing is required to convert the data sectors into a form which provides cryptographic proofs that demonstrates ongoing storage over time (Proof-of-SpaceTime).
 The process of sealing sectors goes through a series of steps which together form the _sealing pipeline_.

 Having clear insights into the throughput you can expect from your sealing pipeline is crucial to consistently and efficiently onboarding data.
 Each step has different performance (memory, disk, cpu, gpu, etc) characteristics, and fine-tuning is required to align the different steps optimally.
 If you don't understand your expected throughput you may end up overloading your sealing pipeline, for example, by trying to seal too many sectors at once, or taking on a dataset which is too large for your infrastructure.
 We discuss [Sealing Rate]({{<relref "sealing-rate">}}) in greater detail in the next chapter.